Emirates Commences IATA Travel Pass Trials Simplifying COVID-19 Related Travel Requirements - UrduPoint

 Emirates Commences IATA Travel Pass Trials Simplifying COVID-19 Related Travel Requirements

+Emirates today commenced trials of the International Air Transport Association (IATA) Travel Pass– a mobile app to help passengers easily and securely manage their travel in line with any government requirements for COVID-19 testing or vaccine information

-(UrduPoint / Pakistan Point News / WAM - 15th Apr, 2021) ABU DHABI, 15th April 2021 (WAM) - Emirates Airlines today commenced trials of the International Air Transport Association (IATA) Travel Pass– a mobile app to help passengers easily and securely manage their travel in line with any government requirements for COVID-19 testing or vaccine information.
+Karachi (UrduPoint / Pakistan Point News - 22th April, 2021) Emirates today commenced trials of the International Air Transport Association (IATA) Travel Pass– a mobile app to help passengers easily and securely manage their travel in line with any government requirements for COVID-19 testing or vaccine information.

 The first passengers travelling from Dubai to Barcelona on EK 185 today trialled the ‘digital passport’ to verify and share their pre-travel COVID-19 test status with Emirates.